iArcanic/irsm-cw2/executive-report.md

 ## 4.2 Change management

-Updates or changed to the information security framework depending upon evolving business needs need to follow all procedures outlined in the Change Management Policy.
+Updates or changed to the information security framework depending upon business needs need to follow all procedures outlined in the Change Management Policy.
 This involves:

 - Conducted risk assessments, workflows tested and approved before integrating within IT infrastructure
 - Logging and auditing the implemented changes and their impacts, monitoring whether they compromise existing assets